brycewray/hugo-site/content/posts/2022/09/hugo-like-archetypes-other-ssgs/index.md

 **However**, for those of you using other SSGs, you can do something very similar to this neat shortcut, and without a lot of trouble.

 Let's say your SSG's main files live in a `src` directory at the project's top level.
 This is a standard convention among SSGs.
-Create a `src/archetypes/` folder and put within it a file, `posts.md`, with the following content:
+Create a top-level `archetypes/` folder and put within it a file, `posts.md`, with the following content:

 ```md
 ---